Clayharms/Portfolio/README.md

-Here is an updated version of your README file with the new section and clickable links:

 # Portfolio

 Welcome to my portfolio!
 Here you will find some of the projects I have worked on as a data analyst.